How to Brush Your Dog’s Teeth

 We brush our teeth twice a day to keep them clean and healthy, so it makes sense that we should also brush our dog’s teeth!
 Frequent brushing can help limit dental disease and bad breath, and improve your dog’s oral health.
 And when it comes to dogs, good oral hygiene isn’t just about keeping teeth healthy: it can also prevent serious health problems down the line.
 Check out our video to learn how to brush your pup’s teeth, and read on to find out more about canine dental health.

-Like humans, dogs can develop oral diseases like periodontal disease and gingivitis, caused by the buildup of tartar and plaque on your dog’s teeth and underneath her gums.
+Like humans, dogs can develop oral diseases like periodontal disease and gingivitis, caused by tartar buildup and plaque on your dog’s teeth and underneath their gums.
 Over time, these conditions can lead to pain, inflammation, infection, tooth decay, and tooth and bone loss.
 You can reduce the amount of plaque and tartar in your dog’s mouth by regularly brushing your dog’s teeth with a doggy toothpaste.

 Keep in mind that oral health isn’t just about preventing tooth decay, which is actually quite rare in dogs.
 The more serious issues have to do with periodontal disease.
 Plaque and bacteria can enter your dog’s bloodstream, which can affect other organs like your dog’s heart, liver, and kidneys.
 Maintaining good oral hygiene for your dog will reduce this risk and improve your dog’s overall health.